Frequently Asked Questions – Dance Program:

 A. At Inspiration Performing Arts Center, we believe in small class sizes.
 Our smaller class sizes allow for more individualized learning.
-Our preschool dance classes have no more than 8 students.
-All other classes range in size from 10 to 15 and are based on age, level and experience.
-Company-based classes such as Musical Theater have a maximum of 20-25, and are co-taught by 2 instructors.
+At this point in our 2020-2021 Season, all our dance classes have no more than 9 students to allow for 1 teacher and 1 Company Mentor based on age, level and experience.
+Company-based classes have a max of 15 students.

 Q. How many recitals do dancers at IPAC participate in?
 And, when are the performances?

-A. The dancers at IPAC will participate in 2 recitals throughout our 2012-2013 dance season.
+A. The dancers at IPAC will participate in 2 recitals throughout our dance season.
 Each recital is held 2 to 3 days (over a weekend).
 Parent chaperones and volunteers receive a $10 IPAC Gift Certificate.
-Generally speaking, our A Christmas Spectacular! is held over the last weekend of November/first weekend of December and our Spring Recital is held the 3rd weekend of May.
+Generally speaking, our Winter Performance is held over the second weekend of December and our Spring Recital is held the third weekend of May.

 Q. What are your costume fees?

-A. We have some of the most competitive costume prices on the costumes we order for the Holiday Show and the Spring Recital!
-All of your answers regarding these questions can be found via this link: Information-Packet-2016_2017
+A. We have some of the most competitive costume prices on the costumes we order for the Winter Performance and the Spring Recital!
+All of your answers regarding these questions can be found via this link: Information-Packet-2019_2020

 Q. Can I observe my child’s dance class?